IIIF/api/source/presentation/4.0/index.md

 ### Lights

 There are five types of Light: AmbientLight, DirectionalLight, ImageBasedLight, PointLight, and SpotLight.
 They have an [`intensity`][prezi-40-model-intensity] property, and all Lights except ImageBasedLight have a [`color`][prezi-40-model-color] property.
 ImageBasedLight has an additional property of [`environmentMap`][prezi-40-model-environment-map] that specifies the environment map image used to simulate lighting.
 SpotLight has an additional property of [`angle`][prezi-40-model-angle] that determines the spread of its light cone.
 PointLights and SpotLights can be painted at specific positions within the Scene.
-DirectionalLights, PointLights, and SpotLights have directional facing in the Scene that affects how light is casted.
+DirectionalLights, PointLights, and SpotLights have directional facing in the Scene that affects how light is cast.

 If the Scene has no Lights, then the client provides its own lighting as it sees fit.